prisma/specs/schema/Readme.md

 ##### @relation(\_ name?: String, references?: Identifier[], onDelete?: CascadeEnum)

-Disambiguates relationships when needed
+Disambiguates relationships when needed.

+There can be multiple distinct relationships between two models, or between a model and itself ("self relation").
+When this is the case, the relationships must be named, so they can be distinguished.
+Relation fields that do not clearly belong to a specific relationship constitute an *ambiguous relation*.

 ###### Arguments

 - name: _(optional, except when required for disambiguation)_ defines the name of the relationship.
-The name needs to be disambiguated in the following cases:
-  - There is more than one relation between two types.
-  - The relation is a self-relation with two fields.
+The name of the relation needs to be explicitly given to resolve amibiguities when the model contains two or more fields that refer to the same model (another model or itself).
 - references: _(optional)_ list of field names to reference
 - onDelete: _(optional)_ defines what we do when the referenced relation is deleted
   - **CASCADE**: also delete this entry